microsoft/lisa/pytest/DESIGN.md

 In the future we could change `LISA` to be a function with these keyword arguments so that IDE auto-completion is enabled.
-However, this is not mandatory to move forward, and parameter validation is enabled succinctly with the above.
+However, this is not mandatory to move forward, and parameter validation is enabled succinctly with the above, which satisfies one of our “test parameter validation” requirements.

 This mark also does need to be repeated for each test, as marks can be scoped to a module, and so one line could describe defaults for every test in a file, with